The Foundation

 Who we are

-For instance, waiting list for cancer surgeries in government hospitals is long and runs into months.
-Patients often have to travel long distances to get access to care, thus increasing out-of-pocket costs for travel, stay and food.
-In addition, India has an early versus late cancer stage detection ratio of 30 to 70.
+The early to late-stage cancer detection ratio is 30:70.
+Patients must often travel long distances to get access to care, thus increasing their out-of-pocket costs for travel, stay and food.

-With a vision to transform Cancer Care in India, Tata Trusts in 2017 established, Tata Cancer Care Foundation (TCCF), a Section 8, Special Purpose Vehicle (SPV).
-The primary focus of TCCF is to implement the ambitious Cancer Care Initiative; ensuring affordable, high-quality healthcare to millions of Indians, closer to their homes.
-The purpose is driven by a set of values - Integrity, Excellence, Compassion, Responsibility and Pioneering.
+TCCF’s primary focus is to implement the Trusts’ ambitious Cancer Care Initiative: ensuring affordable, high-quality healthcare to millions of Indians, closer to their homes.
+The purpose is driven by a set of values – Integrity, Excellence, Compassion, Responsibility and Pioneering.

 What we do

-In partnership with various Governments & like-minded organisations the aim of Tata Cancer Care Foundation (TCCF) is to develop a network of healthcare facilities for treating the most common cancers close to people’s homes.
+The Tata Cancer Care Foundation’s aim is to develop a network of healthcare facilities in partnership with governments and like-minded organisations to provide treatment and high-quality care for the most common cancers close to people’s homes.

 KEY OBJECTIVES